evmcnb/quartz/content/Full/Depression.md

 date modified: Friday, February 6th 2026, 4:25:23 pm
 date created: Tuesday, November 25th 2025, 8:20:03 pm
 ---
-Depression is a common **mood (affective) disorder** characterised by persistent low mood, low energy and loss of interest/enjoyment in everyday activities (anhedonia)
+Depression is a common **mood (affective) disorder** characterised by persistent low mood, low energy and loss of interest/enjoyment in everyday activities (anhedonia).

+At least partially due to a disturbance in serotonin (5-HT).

 The onset of individual episodes is often related to stressful events or situations, and it usually runs a relapsing and remitting course.